Jamal Lewis (footballer): Newcastle United

-Lewis signed a five-year contract with Newcastle United on 8 September 2020.
-His performances though were often unconvincing and he quickly fell out of favour, so much so that in January 2022 he was omitted from the 25-player squad list for the remainder of the season.
+On 8 September 2020, Lewis signed a five-year contract with Premier League side Newcastle United.
+His performances with the club were often unconvincing and he quickly fell out of favour, resulting in his exclusion from the 25-player squad list for the remainder of the season in January 2022.

+Loan to Watford

+On 27 July 2023, Championship side Watford announced the signing of Lewis on a season-long loan from Newcastle, with a future option to make the move permanent if obligations were met.

+Loan to São Paulo and return to Newcastle

+On 1 September 2024, Northern Ireland manager Michael O'Neill revealed that Lewis had travelled to Brazil to complete a shock move to Campeonato Brasileiro Série A side São Paulo.
+Two days later, Newcastle announced Lewis' move to São Paulo on a loan deal until the end of the season, with an option to make the move permanent.

+After an ankle injury that occurred during a training session on international duty, on 15 November 2024, Newcastle United and São Paulo mutually agreed to terminate his loan contract in January 2025, and he returned to Newcastle.

+On 9 June 2025, Newcastle announced that Lewis would leave the club at the end of the 2024–25 season.

+Preston North End

+On 31 October 2025, Lewis joined Championship club Preston North End on a free transfer, signing a short-term contract until 30 December 2025.

 International career

-Though born in England, Lewis was eligible to play for Northern Ireland through his Belfast-born mother.
-He first represented the country in 2016, making three appearances for the U19 team.
+Born and raised in England, Lewis was eligible to play for Northern Ireland through his mother, who was born in Belfast.
+He first represented the national team in 2016, making three appearances for the U19 team.
 In June 2017, he was called up to the U21 team and made his U21 debut against Estonia.

-In March 2018, he was called up to the Northern Ireland senior squad for the first time.
+In March 2018, he was called up to the Northern Irish senior squad for the first time.
 He made his senior international debut in a 2–1 friendly win over South Korea on 24 March 2018.

 On 9 October 2021, Lewis was sent off in the first half in an eventual 2–0 loss to Switzerland.
-His first yellow was for a rash challenge on Breel Embolo, but his second was for timewasting after he struggled to find a teammate from a throw-in.
+His first yellow was for a rash challenge on Breel Embolo, but his second was for time-wasting after he struggled to find a teammate from a throw-in.
 Manager Ian Baraclough said that the decision to send Lewis off was "diabolical" and it changed the course of the game.